 The SCWA conjunctive use program includes the delivery of surface water within the Zone 40 boundaries as part of a comprehensive program to maintain the long-term, regional balance of the groundwater basin (see WSMP).
 The UWMP uses the terms "purchased water" and "surface water" to describe surface water supply.
-California Department of Water Resources (DWR) defines purchased water as water purchased from other suppliers, including non-self supplied surface water.
+DWR defines purchased water as water purchased from other suppliers, including non-self supplied surface water.
 Surface water is defined by DWR as self-supplied water that is drawn from streams, lakes, and reservoirs.

-• Purchased Water
+Purchased Water